 7.8 Subject only to limitations imposed by law the Supplier retains the right to view all data held in the System.

-7.9 The Customer warrants that if a User opts to send a Tenancy Information Pack or an assured shorthold tenancy by email it has obtained permission from the recipient to send documents to the recipient by email.
+7.9 The Customer warrants that if an Agent opts to send a Tenancy Information Pack or an assured shorthold tenancy by email it has obtained permission from the recipient to send documents to the recipient by email.

 9.1 The Supplier shall use a commercially reasonable level of skill and care to provide the Services.